mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 “When Te Shan arrived at Kuei Shan”: Te Shan is one of the famous Zen Masters.

 You know there is a famous story between an old woman and Te Shan.
 Te Shan at that time was an outstanding teacher of [Diamond Sutra](glossary#diamond-sutra).
 [He was] commenting [on] the Diamond Sutra, so he had lots of time to give lectures on the Diamond Sutra everywhere in China in those days.
 And then, at that time, he heard [that] Zen emphasizes that the mind itself is Buddha.
-But according to Diamond Sutra, mind itself is not Buddha, mind itself unattainable, because Diamond Sutra always emphasizes emptiness.
-So, the mind in the present is unobtainable, mind in the past and future are unobtainable.
+But according to Diamond Sutra, mind itself is not Buddha, mind itself unattainable, because Diamond Sutra always emphasizes emptiness: the mind in the present is unobtainable, mind in the past and future are unobtainable.
 So from this point, Te Shan really doubted Zen teachings, [that] mind itself is Buddha.

-So one day, he tried to debate with a famous Zen Master.
-And on his way, he rested for a while to take lunch, buying a dumpling, a rice cake at a small store pretty close to the monastery where [the] famous Zen Master lived.
+So one day, he [went] to debate with a famous Zen Master.
+On his way, he rested for a while to take lunch, buying a dumpling, a rice cake at a small store pretty close to the monastery where [the] famous Zen Master lived.

 So he stopped there and asked an old woman, “Would you give me the dumplings for my lunch.”